 When to opt for the test?

 The reliable test is popular for detecting enteric fever.
-If the Typhoid fever is acute, O Agglutinins will be detected some 6-8 days following the onset of Typhoid fever.
-In comparison, the H Agglutinins can be detected within 12 days of the onset of Typhoid fever.
+If the Typhoid fever is acute, O Agglutinins will be seen some 6-8 days following the onset of Typhoid fever.
+In comparison, the H Agglutinins can be seen within 12 days of the start of Typhoid fever.
 So, it is important to test two different specimens of the serum.

 The ways to reading the report

 It is quite easy to read the report.
 It would help if you were looking for the highest dilution of serum.
 After finding the highest dilution, check for any agglutination.
 As per the reports, if the test ends at 1:320, it is titer.
-If the report reads positive, then it is Typhoid.
+If the statement reads positive, then it is Typhoid.
 When the ‘O’ antigen titer is more than 1:160, it is known as active infection infamously.
 But, if the ‘H’ antigen is higher or greater than 1:160, it suggests past infection in an immunized person.
 The agglutination test is helpful for varied diagnoses or differential diagnoses.

 Whether you are prescribed a TSH test or Widal, it is important to ensure that the report is correct.
 When there is a problem with the Thyroid gland, the doctor prescribes a thyroid-stimulating hormone test.